-Android 8.0 Oreo vs Apple iOS 11 – Which one’s a deal breaker
+Android 8.0 Oreo vs Apple iOS 11 – Which one’s the real deal

 The two most powerful mobile operating systems are about to get a major update, you are likely going to experience the new versions of both the software soon.
 Google just announced its Android version 8.0 codenamed Oreo and it’s soon coming to the Pixel and Nexus devices.
 The iOS is currently in beta releasing during the fall of the new iPhone this September.
 These two mobile operating systems will power almost every smartphone in the world, so which one is winning?